5 Important Tips For Working With Remodel Contractors

 Understand What Permits You Need

 It’s not enough to just leave this to the contractor.
 Understand what permits your project needs to adhere to code and get them.
-If you don’t, the city may catch up with you during a sale of your property!
+If you don’t, the city may catch up with you during the sale of your property!
 If this happens you may have to pay penalties for not getting the permits needed.
 They can also have you redo the work to get it up to code, which can end up costing you more than it would have to do it right the first time.

 Check Workers Compensation Coverage

 If there is more than one worker or contractor working on your home, then you need to ensure that all workers are adequately covered by workers’ compensation insurance.
 Workers’ compensation laws protect people who are injured on the job.
 It is designed to make sure that employees who are injured or disabled on the job are provided with fixed monetary awards.
-This removes the need for litigation which can be costly and time consuming.
+This removes the need for litigation which can be costly and time-consuming.
 Always ask contractors if they are paying payroll taxes on the employees they have at your home.
 If they are not, and a worker becomes injured on your property, that employee can sue you as well as the employer for workers’ compensation claims.

 You can check the CSLB site to make sure a contractor is licensed and has worker’s compensation insurance.
 If it says they don’t need worker’s compensation insurance, the contractor should be working as a solo contractor.